TheOpenBooru/api/README.md

 # API

-The goals of Open Booru is to improve standardisation amongst boorus as well as seperating the GUI from the API so they can become application agnostic
+The goals of Open Booru is to improve standardisation amongst boorus as well as seperating the GUI from the API so they can become application agnostic.
+This way sites such as https://r34.app can implement their own GUI for a booru.

+It's been in production since November 2021

 ## Installation